akku1139/aosp-mirror_platform_docs_source.android.com/en/devices/tech/connect/tethering-offload.md

 Tethering offload enables devices to save power and improve performance by offloading the tethering traffic (over USB, Wi-Fi) to the hardware.
-The tethering traffic is offloaded by providing a direct path between the modem and the peripherals, bypassing the application processor.
+The tethering traffic is offloaded by providing a direct path between the modem and the peripherals, bypassing the app processor.

 ## Specifications

 Starting in Android 8.1, devices can use tethering offload to offload IPv4, IPv6, or IPv4+IPv6 forwarding to the hardware.

-The offload feature does not need to offload all packets.
+The offload feature doesn't need to offload all packets.
 The framework is capable of handling any packet in software.
 Control packets are typically processed in software.
-Because IPv4 ports are shared between tethered traffic and device traffic, IPv4 session setup/teardown packets (e.g., SYN/SYN+ACK, FIN) must be processed in software so the kernel can construct the flow state.
+Because IPv4 ports are shared between tethered traffic and device traffic, IPv4 session setup/teardown packets (for example, SYN/SYN+ACK, FIN) must be processed in software so the kernel can construct the flow state.
 The framework provides the control plane and state machines.
 It also provides the hardware with information on upstream and downstream interfaces/prefixes.

 For IPv4, the hardware allows IPv4 network address translation (NAT) session setup packets to reach the CPU.
 The kernel creates NAT entries, and the HAL implementation observes the entries from the framework-provided file descriptors and handles these flows in hardware.
-This means the HAL implementation does not require `CAP_NET_*` because the HAL gets opened `NF_NETLINK_CONNTRACK` sockets from the framework.
+This means the HAL implementation doesn't require `CAP_NET_*` because the HAL gets opened `NF_NETLINK_CONNTRACK` sockets from the framework.
 Periodically, the hardware sends NAT state updates for currently active flows to the framework, which refreshes the corresponding